Do Go On - 360 - Alan Turing & The Enigma

 Yeah.

-It was the history of little toes.
+It was the history of Little Toes.

 Like he defeated Nazis with maths.

-Is that how you pitched it?
+Is that how you pitched it because I'd vote for that?

-Well, maybe it was how it was pitched.
+It's not how it was, well, maybe it was how it was pitched.

-I remember it being pretty sad and grim.
+I do, I remember it being pretty sad and grim.

 Okay.